 In executing their projects, seniors choose two modes – a primary and a secondary mode – out of the four modes of writing, making, community engagement, and training/apprenticeship.
 Seniors also need to seek out an outside expert for their project, ideally, someone outside of Menlo faculty and staff who offers significant knowledge and experience with the senior’s chosen topic.

 Past projects have explored a wide array of topics including sustainable gardening, celestial and maritime navigation, working with underserved children at local schools and community organizations, learning American sign language, animation, explorations of different art media, video game research and development, and building projects such as electric go-karts and rockets

 For complete details and a timeline, please see the 2019 Senior Projects Handbook, which outlines project criteria, timelines, and important dates for this year.
-All seniors will give an 8-10 minute presentation on their project at the end of May.
+Seniors will share their projects at the Senior Projects Expo in late May.